DUNE/dune-justin/docs/awt.md

 accessilble to justIN jobs.
 It also has a link to that job's page on the justIN dashboard.

-Generic jobs are tagged for AWT and targetted at each known [DUNE site](https://justin.dune.hep.ac.uk/dashboard/?method=list-sites), whether it is enabled for user jobs or not.
+Wrapper jobs are tagged for AWT and targetted at each known [DUNE site](https://justin.dune.hep.ac.uk/dashboard/?method=list-sites), whether it is enabled for user jobs or not.